conarwelsh/nettuts-laravel4-and-backbone/README.md

 **app/routes.php**

 We decided that we wanted our API to be versioned, so we will need to move the routes the generator created for us into the version group.
 We will also want to namespace our controllers with the corresponding version, so that we can have a different set of controllers for each version we build.
-The comments resource needs to also be nested under the posts resource.
+Also the comments resource needs to be nested under the posts resource.

 ```php
 <?php